So Many Languages

 An easy stumbling block in learning any new skill is when you try to run before you have even learned to walk.
 Have you noticed how every 4 years (when the Olympics come around) how for a few weeks it seems like everyone wants to be an Olympic athlete?
 We see professional athletes perform amazing, seeming impossible tasks, and we want to do the same.
 But why does it only last a few weeks?
 In large part I believe that it is because we want to jump right into the Olympic games.
 We want to compete without ever learning how.
 And when we fail we assume that we weren’t meant to be an Olympian.

 Being a great programmer is no different.
 When we see an amazing new app on our phones, we want to be able to create it as well.
 And when we try to jump right in to developing something of which we know very little, we quickly stumble and it’s easy to think “I guess I’m not cut out to be a programmer”.

 My advice to you is learn to skate before you try to do a triple axel.
 Master the art of programming in one language.
 Choose any language that appeals to you.
 Everything you learn will transfer to the next language, even if that language has a slightly different way of doing things.

 A Few Suggestions

 I know, I know I said that it doesn’t matter what language you learn.
 But you might still be asking “So which one should I start with?”.
 Well, ok then.
 Here are 3 languages that I think are great choices when learning to program.

 - Python is a great all purpose language.
-It does not require a lot of up front setup to get started, but can also be used for advanced/enterprise level applications.
+It does not require a lot of initial setup to get started, but it can still be used for both basic and advanced/enterprise level applications.
 It has become quite popular again in recent years, and is frequently used for Data Science applications.
 Python syntax is simple and clean and in my experience has an intuitive style that is easy to learn.